Omagh bombing: Explosion and aftermath

 The car bomb exploded at 15:04 BST in the crowded shopping area.
 It tore the car into deadly shrapnel and created a fireball and shockwave.
-People were caught in "a storm" of glass, masonry and metal, as the blast destroyed shop fronts and blew the roofs off buildings.
+People were caught in "a storm" of glass, masonry and metal as the blast destroyed shop fronts and blew the roofs off buildings.
 A thick cloud of dust and smoke filled the street.
-The blast was so strong that it tore up concrete and pipes burst; the water, running down the street, turned red from the blood of dead and wounded people.
+The blast was so strong that it tore up concrete and pipes burst; water running down the street turned red from the blood of dead and wounded people.
 Within twenty-five minutes journalists were on the street taking pictures.
 Twenty-one people who had been standing near the bomb were killed outright.
 Eight more died on the way to or in a hospital.

 Injured survivor Marion Radford described hearing an "unearthly bang", followed by "an eeriness, a darkness that had just come over the place", then screams as she saw "bits of bodies, limbs" on the ground while she searched for her 16-year-old son, Alan.
 She later discovered he had been killed yards away from her after the two became separated minutes before the blast.